Skip to main content

 For a financial buyer building a platform, the story might focus on the management team's ability to execute acquisitions, the fragmentation of the remaining market, and the repeatability of the value creation playbook.
 The same business, positioned differently, could command a 20% valuation premium simply by aligning the narrative with what the buyer values.

-This customization goes beyond messaging to process design.
+This customization extends to process design as well.
 Analysis might reveal that strategics in this sector typically need 90 days for diligence while financial buyers move in 60; that Asian buyers require different ESG documentation than European ones; that technology buyers focus on code reviews while industrial buyers prioritize customer contracts.
 The process itself becomes optimized for the buyers most likely to pay premium valuations.

 Optimizing preparation and positioning